VGA core

 | 3BAh | CRT status | read | bit 0 horizontal retrace, bit 3 video pixel output, bit 7 vertical sync (active LOW, the inverse of the VGA/CGA status1 polarity) |

-scheme): scanline y lives in bank y mod 4 of the active 32K page, at
+two-bank even/odd scheme of the CGA.
+Scanline y is in bank y mod 4 of the

 Limitations